Photo: Wikimedia Commons (CC BY-SA)

 Q: Can I visit Peace Park and Miyajima in one day?

 A: Yes, if you start early.
-Peace Park 8:30 AM-noon, then World Heritage Sea Route ferry to Miyajima (45 min) for the afternoon.
-Covers both UNESCO sites.
-Full-day excursions often combine both.
+Peace Park from 8:30 AM to noon, then World Heritage Sea Route ferry to Miyajima (45 min) for the afternoon.
+Full-day ship excursions often combine both sites.

-Q: Is the Peace Memorial Museum difficult emotionally?
+Q: Is the Peace Memorial Museum emotionally difficult?

 A: Yes.
-It's unflinching but presented with dignity and respect.
+It is unflinching but presented with dignity and respect.
 Allow yourself to feel what you feel.
-Benches and rest areas available.
+Benches and rest areas are available throughout.
 The experience is powerful, important, and ultimately hopeful.

 Q: When is the best time to see the floating torii gate?

-A: Check tide tables (posted at ferry terminals, online, or ask at port).
-High tide = gate appears to float.
-Low tide = you can walk beneath it.
+A: Check tide tables (posted at ferry terminals and available online).
+High tide means the gate appears to float.
+Low tide means you can walk beneath it.
 Both views are stunning.
 High tide is more photogenic; low tide is more interactive.

 Q: What currency should I bring?

-A: Japanese Yen (¥ / JPY).
-Credit cards accepted at major sites but cash preferred.
+A: Japanese Yen (JPY).
+Credit cards are accepted at major sites but cash is preferred at smaller establishments.
 ATMs at 7-Eleven accept foreign cards.
-Bring cash for streetcars, small restaurants, temples.
+Bring cash for streetcars, small restaurants, and temples.

 Q: Do I need to speak Japanese?

-A: Major tourist sites have English signage and some English-speaking staff.
-Google Translate camera feature is invaluable for menus and signs.
-Learn basic phrases (thank you = arigatou gozaimasu).
+A: Major sites have English signage and some English-speaking staff.
+Google Translate is invaluable for menus and signs.
+Learn basic phrases (thank you is arigatou gozaimasu).
 Hiroshima is accustomed to international visitors.